 The Company is subject to litigation, claims, investigations and audits arising from time to time in the ordinary course of business.
-Although legal proceedings are inherently unpredictable, the Company believes that it has valid defenses with respect to any matters currently pending against it and intends to defend itself vigorously.
+Although legal proceedings are inherently unpredictable, the Company believes it has valid defenses with respect to any matters currently pending against it and intends to defend itself vigorously.
 Excluding pending matters disclosed below, the outcome of these matters, individually and in the aggregate, is not expected to have a material impact on the Company's condensed consolidated financial statements.
-The Company recognizes legal expenses when incurred as selling, general and administrative expense in the condensed consolidated statements of operations and comprehensive income (loss).
+The Company has established reserves for matters for which the Company believes that losses are probable and can be reasonably estimated.
+For matters, including certain of those described herein, where the Company has not established a reserve, the ultimate outcome or resolution cannot be predicted at this time, or the amount of ultimate loss, if any, cannot be reasonably estimated.
+These matters are subject to many uncertainties and the outcome of the individual claims is not predictable with certainty.
+It is possible that certain of the actions, claims, inquiries or proceedings, including those discussed herein, could be decided unfavorably to the Company or any of its subsidiaries involved.
+Accordingly, it is possible that an adverse outcome from such a proceeding could exceed the amount accrued in an amount that could be material to the accompanying consolidated financial position, results of operations or cash flows in any particular reporting period.
+The Company recognizes legal expenses when incurred, unless otherwise disclosed below, as selling, general and administrative expense in the condensed consolidated statements of operations and comprehensive income (loss).